 Teaching and Learning

-The Core Vision and Mission Statement- To Live, Love and Learn from the Heart of Jesus- is at the centre of our beliefs about teaching and learning.
+The Core Vision and Mission Statement - To Live, Love and Learn from the Heart of Jesus - is at the centre of our beliefs about teaching and learning.
 We believe that children and teachers need to be inspiring, challenging and nurturing one another to love learning and reach their potential.

-St. Bede was a dedicated scholar and inspires our school vision.
+St. Bede was a dedicated scholar and an inspiration for our school vision.
 Children and teachers are encouraged to continually reflect on themselves as learners and set challenging learning goals so they can reach their full potential.
 School systems and structures are arranged to support children to see themselves on a continuum of learning that extends beyond the school context.
 Teachers are continuously developing and critically evaluating school-based agreed practices that are informed by current research and professional reading.

 The children and teachers at St. Bede’s are investigating how inquiry-based learning is key to encouraging engagement and successful skills that inform life-long learning.
 We believe that students perform best when they have ownership and choice in their learning.
 Teachers plan daily events and activities that are purposeful and aligned with the St. Bede’s Vision and Mission.